*STUDENTS CHOOSE ONE OF THE TWO OFFERED TRACKS: QUALITATIVE OR QUANTITATIVE**

 A substantial amount of course time is reserved for completing course assignments.

-Several short assignments on the application of specific methods: 60% of the grade in total
+- Several short assignments on the application of specific methods.

 Slides, teaching material, and exercises will be made available on Brightspace.